j-savellano/toy-robot/README.md

 OpenJDK 64-Bit Server VM Corretto-11.0.16.9.1 (build 11.0.16.1+9-LTS, mixed mode)
 ```

 If not, chances are you don't have it installed or properly configured on your machine.
-Installation or proper configuration of [Java](https://www.java.com/en/) is not discussed here but you can refer to the following guides:
+Installation or proper configuration of [Java](https://www.java.com/en/) is not covered here but you can refer to the following guides:
 - [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html)
 - [OpenJDK](https://developers.redhat.com/openjdk-install)
 - [Oracle JDK Installation Guide](https://docs.oracle.com/en/java/javase/18/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A)